Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 But the feds, it's much more refined.

-There's AUSA involved from the beginning.
+There's an AUSA involved in the beginning.

 So that is why the feds don't lose.